Why BASW should end its involvement with the private equity-owned Sanctuary Personnel Social Work Awards

 A key mission of social work’s is to identify, address and challenge such injustice.
 It is regrettable that social work leaders encourage and promote social workers’ uncritical participation in an event with such close ties to an increasingly powerful private company with a clear vested interest in influencing key players in the sector.

-Sanctuary Personnel is at the centre of an expanding and evolving web of companies operating in and around social care: Invision360, which provides a tool for local authorities to quality assure Educational Health and Care Plans for children with Special Educational Needs and Disabilities, or SEND (Invision360, 2022); Innovate Therapeutic Care provides entire social work teams and access to its residential therapeutic care home for children to tackle “high cost placements” (Innovate, 2022a); Innovate CYPS provides a CIN (Children in Need) programme which involves them “taking full case management of all cases, ensuring the local authority’s statutory responsibilities are met” (Innovate, 2022b); Innovate Fostering offers a “therapeutic foster care recruitment and support model” (Innovate, 2022c); and Skylakes provides specialist ‘project teams’ to LAs and trusts.
+Sanctuary Personnel is at the centre of an expanding and evolving web of companies operating in and around social care: Invision360, which provides a tool for local authorities to quality assure Educational Health and Care Plans for children with Special Educational Needs and Disabilities, or SEND; Innovate Therapeutic Care provides entire social work teams and access to its residential therapeutic care home for children to tackle “high cost placements”; Innovate CYPS provides a CIN (Children in Need) programme which involves them “taking full case management of all cases, ensuring the local authority’s statutory responsibilities are met”; Innovate Fostering offers a “therapeutic foster care recruitment and support model”; and Skylakes provides specialist ‘project teams’ to LAs and trusts.

-Four new companies have recently been created with Sanctuary’s CEO as director — Septinuary Bidco Ltd, Septinuary Midco 1 Ltd, Septinuary Midco 2 Ltd and Septinuary Topco Ltd. It is unclear what these companies do, but it is not unusual for business folk to run multiple companies for complicated finance and tax reasons (see below).
+Four new companies have recently been created with Sanctuary’s CEO as director — Septinuary Bidco Ltd, Septinuary Midco 1 Ltd, Septinuary Midco 2 Ltd and Septinuary Topco Ltd. It is likely these were set up to support Sanctuary’s recent buy out by opaque private equity investors (see below).

 The CEO of Sanctuary Personnel has been a member of the Social Work Awards’ board of trustees since 2014.
 He is a previous chair of the Recruitment and Employment Confederation (REC), the representative body and ‘voice of the recruitment industry’.
 According to a member’s testimonial, ‘the REC have elevated the way that the industry is seen by government with their skilful lobbying and engagement’.

 It should be recognised that some of REC’s lobbying has secured fairer outcomes for agency workers, such as on time off for training and Covid vaccination for frontline workers.
-However, as a representative industry body, the REC’s primary consideration is the interests of its members.
+However, as a representative industry body, the REC’s primary consideration is the interests of its members: privately-owned, for-profit recruitment businesses.

 The CEO of Sanctuary Personnel currently sits as chair of REC’s health and social care board, which ‘actively campaign[s] and lobb[ies] on behalf of members’.
-It’s ‘priorities’ include fostering the recruitment ‘market’ in health and social care, attempting to undermine NHS-run staff ‘banks’ (which provide temporary workers without the need for recruitment agencies) and increasing the influence of recruitment agencies in the NHS.
+It’s ‘priorities’ include fostering the recruitment ‘market’ in health and social care, attempting to undermine NHS-run staff ‘banks’ (which provide temporary workers without the need for recruitment agencies) and increasing the influence of recruitment agencies within the public sector.

 Private equity — the Social Work Awards’ new stealth-sponsors